VA Loan Entitlement Explained

 When Partial Entitlement Means a Down Payment

-If your remaining entitlement is less than 25% of the purchase price, the VA will not fully back the loan at zero down.
-You can still use a VA loan.
-But you'll need to cover the gap with a down payment.
-The required amount is 25% of the purchase price minus your remaining entitlement.
-That number is often much smaller than the 20% a conventional loan would require without mortgage insurance, so the VA benefit still works in your favor even with partial entitlement.
+If your remaining entitlement is less than 25% of the purchase price, you will need a down payment.
+The required amount is the difference between 25% of the purchase price and your remaining entitlement.
+That number is often much smaller than what a conventional loan would require without private mortgage insurance, so the VA benefit still works in your favor even when a down payment is part of the picture.

 A Plain-Language Calculation Example

-The only way to know your exact entitlement is to get your Certificate of Eligibility, commonly called a COE.
+The only way to know your exact entitlement is to get your Certificate of Eligibility, or COE.
 This document confirms to lenders that you qualify for a VA loan and shows how much entitlement you have available.
-Your lender can pull this on your behalf through VA systems during the application process.
-You can also request it directly through the VA's official housing assistance page or check your eligibility online.
+Your lender can pull this through VA systems during the application process.
+You can also request it directly through the VA’s official housing assistance page or verify your VA loan eligibility online.

 The COE will show a basic entitlement amount and, in many cases, a bonus entitlement figure.
-If you've had a previous VA loan that was paid off through a sale, you may see a note that entitlement has been restored.
-Restoration doesn't happen automatically in all cases.
-You may need to submit VA Form 26-1880 requesting restoration.
-For Colorado veterans buying in high-cost counties, knowing your exact entitlement before making offers is especially important because the math changes depending on your specific county limit.
-The same applies for Florida buyers in counties like Monroe, where the limit exceeds the national baseline.
+If you sold a previous VA-financed home and paid off the loan, you may see a note that entitlement has been restored.
+Restoration does not always happen on its own.
+You may need to submit a formal request to the VA to get it back.
+For Colorado veterans buying in high-cost counties, confirming your exact entitlement before making offers is especially important because the bonus entitlement math changes county by county.

-When you sell a VA-financed home and pay off the loan, your entitlement does not always restore automatically.
-You may need to request restoration formally.
-Veterans who skip this step later discover they're working with partial entitlement on a second purchase when they could have had full entitlement available.
+When you sell a VA-financed home and pay off the loan, your entitlement does not always restore on its own.
+Many veterans skip this step and later find themselves working with partial entitlement on a second purchase when they could have had full entitlement restored before they started shopping.

 Questions to Ask Your Lender